buildpacks/rfcs/text/0000-stack-buildpacks.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- what happens if a mixin that already exist on the image is required, how does the lifecycle know?
 - what about the bill of materials?
-- what metadata do we need to do a rebase; what are the schema of the labels?
 - how do we prevent problems on rebase if the mixins provided by the stack change?
-- while the rebase process may get its stackpacks from any image passed to it, do we need to support official ways of producing well-formed run-builders?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes